zeeshankhan1981/imran-khan-vote/README.md

 ## Features

 - **Blockchain-Based Voting**: Secure, transparent voting on the Ethereum blockchain
+- **Wallet Required**: All votes require a wallet connection to ensure vote integrity
 - **NFT Rewards**: Each voter receives a commemorative NFT badge
 - **Multi-Tab Interface**: Vote, view election facts, and explore the timeline
 - **Mobile Responsive**: Optimized for all device sizes